loda-lang/loda-programs/programs/oeis/list3.md

 * [A313780](http://oeis.org/A313780) ([L13 program](A313780.asm)): Coordination sequence Gal.3.23.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313793](http://oeis.org/A313793) ([L17 program](A313793.asm)): Coordination sequence Gal.4.134.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313799](http://oeis.org/A313799) ([L11 program](A313799.asm)): Coordination sequence Gal.3.53.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313802](http://oeis.org/A313802) ([L22 program](A313802.asm)): Coordination sequence Gal.6.209.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313836](http://oeis.org/A313836) ([L22 program](A313836.asm)): Coordination sequence Gal.3.23.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313873](http://oeis.org/A313873) ([L12 program](A313873.asm)): Coordination sequence Gal.3.21.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313923](http://oeis.org/A313923) ([L16 program](A313923.asm)): Coordination sequence Gal.4.139.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.